For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 When applying for a mortgage you'll undergo something called an 'affordability check'.
 This is where a mortgage lender checks your monthly incomings and outgoings to see how much you can afford to pay each month.
 They'll decide how much to lend you accordingly.

-With your loan repayments coming out of your salary each month, you'll technically be able to afford a smaller mortgage repayment each month than if you had no Student Loan.
+With your loan repayments coming out of your salary each month, you'll technically be able to afford a smaller mortgage repayment than if you had no Student Loan.

 14. You need to pay for master's degrees yourself

 Since August 2016, the government has been offering Postgraduate Loans for master's students in England.
-In 2023/24, master's students in England will be able to apply for up to £12,167.
+In 2024/25, Master's students in England can apply for up to £12,471.

 If you're not from England, see our guides for master's students from: